tremho/docholiday/README.md

 - [ ] Developed problem running test.  test-direct is okay, but test hangs.
 Generation is okay.

+_not sure what's going on, but it seems to be at the 'returns' test. docstub call may be what's failing.
+Hard to trace._

 ###### module Properties
     - var, let, const
     - w/wo assignment